ShaimaaShawky22/Tableau-Projects/Adventure-Works-Sales/README.md

-# Adventure Works Internet Sales Dashboard (Tableau Project)
+# Adventure Works Internet Sales Dashboard

 This project is an interactive sales dashboard built using *Tableau* with data sourced from Microsoft's Adventure Works dataset.
 The goal is to provide business insights regarding internet sales performance, customer demographics, product sales trends, currency analysis, and the effectiveness of promotions.